 Collective worship takes place in different forms every day at Lewknor.
 On Monday morning the whole school worships together in the church.
-On Tuesday and Wednesday class worship sessions are held in the classrooms, outside or in the church.
-On Thursday the schools joins together once again to share prayers and songs in the church.
-On Friday the school worships together in the church and celebrates its achievements throughout the week.
-Worship usually lasts 20-30 minutes but the length of collective worship may vary.
+On Tuesday and Thursday class worship sessions are held in the classrooms, outside or in the church.
+On Wednesday in the afternoon, we join for a celebration of song and worship.
+This worship usually lasts 20-30 minutes but the length of collective worship may vary.
+On Friday we gather once more as a whole school and welcome family and the local community to join us.
+Here we worship together in the church to celebrate everyone's achievements throughout the week and once again to share prayers and songs.